s4n9hyun/Dual-Head/paper.md

+# Parameter-Efficient Reward Modeling: Understanding the Performance-Efficiency Trade-off through Dual-Head Architecture

-# Introduction
+## Introduction

-Aligning Large Language Models (LLMs) with human preferences is crucial for deploying safe and helpful AI systems.
-Current alignment approaches fall into two categories: training-time methods that fine-tune the entire model, and test-time methods that guide frozen models during inference.
+Aligning Large Language Models (LLMs) with human preferences is crucial for deploying safe and helpful AI systems, but existing approaches face a fundamental trade-off between alignment quality and computational efficiency.
+Training-time methods like RLHF [@ouyang2022training] and DPO [@rafailov2024direct] achieve strong alignment but require expensive retraining for different preferences.
+Test-time methods offer flexibility but typically require large separate reward models---GenARM [@xu2024genarm] uses a 6.7B parameter reward model, while ARGS [@khanov2024args] requires multiple model evaluations.

-Training-time approaches like Reinforcement Learning from Human Feedback (RLHF) [@ouyang2022training] and Direct Preference Optimization (DPO) [@rafailov2024direct] achieve strong alignment but require expensive retraining for different preferences.
-Test-time methods address this limitation by using reward models to guide frozen LLMs during generation.
-However, existing test-time approaches like ARGS [@khanov2024args] and GenARM [@xu2024genarm] rely on separate models with static fusion strategies, limiting their adaptability.
+This raises a critical question: **What is the fundamental relationship between reward model capacity and alignment performance?** Understanding this trade-off is essential for practical deployment, especially in resource-constrained environments where computational efficiency is paramount.

-We introduce a Dual-Head architecture that challenges the assumption that effective reward modeling requires large specialized models.
-Our approach demonstrates that compact 131M parameter heads can achieve competitive alignment performance when leveraging shared backbone representations---a 50× reduction compared to GenARM's 6.7B reward model.
+We introduce **Dual-Head**, a parameter-efficient architecture that systematically explores this performance-efficiency frontier.
+Our approach challenges the prevailing assumption that effective reward modeling requires massive specialized models by demonstrating how architectural innovations can achieve substantial efficiency gains with controlled performance trade-offs.

-**Compact Head Design**: Instead of using full 6.7B parameter reward models like GenARM, our Dual-Head approach uses compact 131M parameter heads attached to a shared backbone---achieving 50× parameter reduction while maintaining competitive performance.

-**Adaptive Fusion**: Rather than fixed fusion weights, our method employs adaptive gating that dynamically balances language modeling and reward modeling based on the current hidden state.

-**Resource Efficiency**: The Dual-Head architecture demonstrates that effective alignment can be achieved with dramatically fewer parameters, enabling practical deployment advantages.
+### Key Contributions

+**1. Efficiency-Performance Analysis**: We provide the first systematic study of reward modeling with dramatically reduced parameters (131M vs 6.7B), achieving 50× parameter reduction while retaining 75-85% of full-scale performance across multiple benchmarks.

+**2. Architectural Innovation**: Our dual-head design with context-aware gating demonstrates that shared backbone representations can be effectively leveraged for both language modeling and reward estimation, providing insights into the fundamental requirements for alignment.

+**3. Practical Deployment Framework**: We establish when and why parameter-efficient reward modeling is beneficial, providing practitioners with clear guidelines for deployment decisions based on computational constraints and performance requirements.

+**4. Theoretical Understanding**: Through comprehensive ablation studies, we identify the critical architectural components and capacity bottlenecks in reward modeling, advancing our understanding of alignment efficiency.

-Extensive experiments demonstrate that Dual-Head:
+Our experimental analysis reveals that Dual-Head:

-- Matches the performance of training-time methods like DPO while maintaining test-time flexibility

-- Outperforms existing test-time baselines (ARGS, GenARM) on standard alignment benchmarks

-- Enables efficient weak-to-strong guidance and multi-objective alignment
+- **Retains 75-85% performance** of full-scale reward models with 1/50th the parameters

-- Provides superior inference efficiency compared to methods requiring multiple model evaluations
+- **Achieves 3× inference speedup** and 5× memory reduction compared to GenARM
+- **Maintains effectiveness** across diverse domains while clearly identifying failure modes
+- **Provides practical value** for deployment scenarios where efficiency matters

 # Related Work